PDF Print

 Helfer Presentation Awards

 The Helfer Presentation Awards are presented annually for the best presentations by regular and scholar members at the Annual Meeting.
+Due to the COVID-19 pandemic and the nature of the virtual conference, Best Long Presentation awards were not presented in 2020.

 Past Award Recipients